deeprajarya/Flask-Python/README.md

 * Install Flask: pip install Flask

 ### Routes and Templates
-* Home Route
-Access the root route to receive a simple "Hello, World!" message.
+* **Home Route :** Access the root route to receive a simple "Hello, World!" message.

-* Welcome Route
-Visit the /welcome route to see a welcome message to Flask tutorials.
+* **Welcome Route :** Visit the /welcome route to see a welcome message to Flask tutorials.

-* Index Route
-Navigate to /index to render an HTML template, showcasing the usage of templates.
+* **Index Route :** Navigate to /index to render an HTML template, showcasing the usage of templates.

-* Score Routes
-Access /success/<score> and /fail/<score> routes to display dynamic content based on a person's score.
+* **Score Routes :** Access /success/<score> and /fail/<score> routes to display dynamic content based on a person's score.

-* Calculate Route
-Visit /calculate to use a form for inputting scores and calculating the average.
+* **Calculate Route :** Visit /calculate to use a form for inputting scores and calculating the average.

 ### Running the Application

-Execute the following command to run the Flask app: python app.py
+* Execute the following command to run the Flask app : python app.py

-The app will be available at http://localhost:5000.
+* The app will be available at http://localhost:5000.

 ### Contributing